Ken-Warner/Ken-Warner/README.md

 ### Hi there, I'm Ken 👋

-## I'm a Full Time Student and Lifetime Learner
+## I'm a fresh graduate who is eager to learn more!
-- 💻 I'm currently working on my github.io page
+- 💻 I'm currently working on my github.io page.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning more UI principles.
-- 👯 I'm looking to collaborate with others on projects
+- 👯 I'm looking to collaborate with others on projects.
-- 🥅 2021 Goals: Publish an Android Application
+- 🥅 2022 Goals: Monetize an application.
-- ⚡ Fun fact: I play the guitar and love to cook
+- ⚡ Fun fact: I play the guitar and love to cook.

 ### Connect with me: